SirWellington/sir-wellington-mall/README.md

 ## Adding Items to the List
-To add items to your Grocery List, simply click the `+` icon on the top-right, and then select the Product you want to ad..
+To add items to your Grocery List, simply click the `+` icon on the top-right, and then select the Product you want to add.

 ## Adding Custom Products
 To add a custom product, hit the `+` button from the Grocery List,